+As an option, the manufacturer may utilize this provision in the 2024 and 2025 model years if a sufficient quantity of heavy-duty zero-emission NOx or PM credits are not available for the manufacturer to offset the remaining legacy engine generated deficit balance times 1.25.
+For example, if the deficit balance is 1 Mg NOx, the manufacturer would need to offset the deficit balance with 1.25 Mg NOx.

 A. Provide documentation to the Executive Officer substantiating that the manufacturer has attempted to purchase heavy-duty NOx or PM credits from all manufacturers with such credits and was denied a fair market offer; i.e., exceeding $4,000 for enough NOx or PM credits to offset one medium heavy-duty legacy engine.

 B. Submit a plan for Executive Officer approval for projects targeted at California disadvantaged communities and that are sufficient to offset the excess emissions within five years.
 The plan must include project descriptions and budgets and a demonstration that the projects will achieve reductions required.
 The Executive Officer will base his or her determination upon the documentation provided by the manufacturer and the exercise of good engineering judgment that the plan would benefit disadvantaged communities, and would fully offset the excess emissions due to the credit deficit balance within five years.
 The manufacturer may submit contingency plans to be assessed and approved on the same standard as set forth in this subsection.